Table of Contents

 Parlor Body

-The P20 boasts a smaller size body with a solid mahogany top and mahogany back and sides, resulting in a warm, balanced tone.
+The P20 boasts a more petite body with a solid mahogany top, back, and sides, resulting in a warm, balanced tone.
 Its small size offers comfortable playability while maintaining a respectable sound at this price point.

 Tonewood Combination